WiktorKasjaniuk/Aether-Framework/README.md

 	// register the scene
 	ae::SceneId my_scene_id = ae::SceneManager.RegisterScene<MyScene>();

-	// tell the framework, that you want to start(or change) a new scene when possible ae::SceneManager.NextScene(my_scene_id);
+	// tell the framework, that you want to start(or change to) a new scene when possible ae::SceneManager.NextScene(my_scene_id);

 	// run the application